GregTechCEu/gtceu-modern-docs/docs/Modpacks/Ore-Generation/Bedrock-Fluid-Veins.md

 ---

-Bedrock fluid veins can be pumped using fluid drills.
+# Bedrock Fluid Veins

+Bedrock Fluid Veins are invisable veins that exist under the bedrock, to find Fluid Veins you must have at least a HV tier Prospector.
+A Fluid Drilling Rig must be used to obtain the fluids out of the vein.

-# Creating a Bedrock Fluid Vein
+## Creating a Bedrock Fluid Vein

 ```js title="fluid_veins.js"
 // In server events